D4ve-R/LOST/README.md

 To build and package our application we use [Gradle](https://gradle.org/).

 ### How to use Gradle
-Open the projet in your ide.
+Open the project in your ide.
 Inside the ide open a new terminal.
 run :
 ```
 $ cd macpan